Sung Won Sohn: Career

 One of Sohn's Ph.D. advisors, Marina Whitman, left Pittsburgh to become a member of the President's Council of Economic Advisors under the Nixon administration; she was so impressed by his work that she brought him on board as senior economist at the White House.
 On the White House Council, he was responsible for economic and legislative matters pertaining to the Federal Reserve and financial markets.
 His weekly economic and financial report to the President earned him attention from President Nixon.

 A New York banker introduced Sohn to the president of the Northwest National Bank of Minnesota, where Sohn would move for his next job.
 He remained with the bank through various name changes and mergers, as it became Norwest Corporation and then purchased Wells Fargo in 1998, and rose to the position of Executive Vice President and chief economist.

 In January 2005, Sohn moved from Minneapolis to Los Angeles to take up a position as president and CEO of Hanmi Bank.
 After more than three decades in Minnesota, he stated that he was looking forward to moving to a warmer climate with a larger Korean American population.
 He retired from that position in December 2007.
 He would later become the vice chairman of fashion retailer Forever 21.
-In 2008, he joined the faculty of California State University, Channel Islands as Martin V. Smith Professor of Economics.
+In 2008, he joined the faculty of California State University, Channel Islands as Martin V. Smith Professor of Economics and in 2019 became a professor of finance and economics at Loyola Marymount University.

 Other activities

 In 2011, Los Angeles mayor Antonio Villaraigosa appointed him a member of the Los Angeles Harbor Commission, which has oversight authority for the Port of Los Angeles.
 In 2016, Mayor Eric Garcetti appointed to Sohn to LACERS board (which manages $23 billion in employee pension fund) where he is the chairman of the Investment Committee.
-He also serves on the boards of Western Alliance Bancorporation and National Association of Corporate Directors PSW Emeritus.
-He was a Trustee emeritus at Claremont Graduate University.
+He also served on the boards of Western Alliance Bancorporation and National Association of Corporate Directors PSW Emeritus.
+He is a Trustee emeritus at Claremont Graduate University.
 He was on the boards of First California Bank, Ministers Mutual Life Insurance Company, L.A.
 Music Center (Performing Arts), Foreign Affairs Council of Los Angeles, and Children's Bureau of Los Angeles.